aivot-digital/keycloak-egov-plugins/README.md

 ## Metadata

-You can view the metadata for the BundID and BayernID plugins by navigating to the following URLs:
+You can view the metadata for the BayernID plugin by navigating to the following URL:

 | Plugin            | URL                                                                                    |
 |-------------------|----------------------------------------------------------------------------------------|